Skip To Main Content

 A student who resides in a district that does not operate a secondary program will be permitted to enroll in secondary schools in this district in accordance with state law and regulation relating to the financial responsibility of the resident district.

-Standards for Accepting or Rejecting an Application
+Standards for Approval or Denial

-C. Whether acceptance of a nonresident student would result in the district experiencing financial hardship.
+B. Whether acceptance of a nonresident student would result in the district experiencing financial hardship.

-D. Whether the student’s attendance in the district is likely to lead to disruption of the learning environment or create a risk to the health or safety of other students or staff.
+C. Whether the student’s attendance in the district is likely to lead to disruption of the learning environment or create a risk to the health or safety of other students or staff.

-E. Whether the student has maintained a satisfactory attendance record.
+D. Whether the student has maintained a satisfactory attendance record.

-F. Whether the student’s disciplinary records or other documentation indicate a history of convictions for offenses or crimes; violent or disruptive behavior; or gang membership (a gang means a group of three or more persons with identifiable leadership that on an ongoing basis regularly conspires and acts in concert mainly for criminal purposes)
+E. Whether the student’s disciplinary records or other documentation indicate a history of convictions for offenses or crimes; violent or disruptive behavior; or gang membership (a gang means a group of three or more persons with identifiable leadership that on an ongoing basis regularly conspires and acts in concert for criminal purposes)

-H. Whether the parent/guardian can provide transportation for the nonresident student.
+G. Whether the parent/guardian can provide transportation for the nonresident student.

 Special Consideration: